canmom/vector/VECTOR-ch3.md

 CORAL plants a kiss on Rugosa's hard lips, wipes the oil away, and steps back.

-Two decades ago, she tried to kill herself by destroying this FURNACE.
-It was too late for Rugosa.
+It had been too late for Rugosa.
 There was nothing either of them could do, when the Arbitrators came.
 But they agreed one thing---even if Rugosa died, the State would not get its due.
 Before it could consume all of Rugosa's future, all of her dreams, CORAL would infiltrate the control room and push it into overload.
 Rugosa's defiance would build until it would no longer be contained.

 A murder-suicide aimed at a city.